openstack-archive/bareon-allocator/doc/source/architecture.rst

       - id: sda
         size: 100

-Also we can describe the same problem as:
+Also we can describe the same problem as

 .. math::